 RSS campaigns allow you to connect your website's RSS feed with MailerLite.
 This way you can send automatic emails to your subscribers every time you publish something new.

-There are two ways of creating a RSS campaign.
-In the Campaigns area you can use the quick link from the “Create Campaign” dropdown.
-Or you can click “Create Campaign” and choose RSS Campaign from the menu above.
+There are two ways to create an RSS campaign.
+In the Campaigns area you can use the quick link from the Create campaign dropdown, or click Create campaign and choose RSS campaign from the menu above.

-If you have a problem and are using WordPress, you might have to install an additional plugin for this.
-For example there is a plugin called: “Featured Images In RSS Feeds" that does this.
+Please remember that your website content will determine whether you’ll see images in the RSS feed or not.
+If you have a problem with this and are using WordPress, you might have to install an additional plugin to show the images.
+There is a plugin called Featured Images In RSS Feeds that solves this.